JamieBort/Learning-Directory/Git/security/README.md

 **NOTE -** Dependabot alert rules can be modified and enabled/disabled.

-Default: Enabled

-Default: 1 rule enabled
+Default: Enabled with 1 rule

 #### Dependabot security updates